-There are travel deals aplenty for Japan residents this year, from the huge discounts on hotels to deals on bullet train rides across the country.
+There have been plenty of transportation deals for Japan residents over the last couple years, including discounts on bullet train rides across the country.
 If you’re thinking of sticking close to Tokyo, the great-value JR Tokyo Wide Pass gives you unlimited rides on shinkansen and limited express trains in the Kanto region, so you could go as far as Nikko, Mt Fuji or even Izu.

 Here are the train lines covered by the pass:

 - Tokyo Monorail

 - Fujikyu Railway Lines

 - Joshin Dentetsu Line